 Neuropsychology primarily serves patients on the inpatient Neuroscience Floor and outpatient clinics within the Neuroscience Institute at Le Bonheur Children's Hospital.
-We evaluate patients with cognitive changes associated with medical conditions (epilepsy, brain tumor, childhood cancers, sickle cell disease, HIV/AIDS) or medical treatments (brain surgery, shunt replacement, radiation, chemotherapy, bone marrow transplantation, certain medicines), brain injury, stroke, developmental disabilities (autism spectrum disorders, mental retardation), and neuromuscular disorders (spina bifida, multiple sclerosis).
-Results and recommendations of the neuropsychology evaluation are shared with the medical team, patients, families, and school.
-Remote attendance at the Individual Educational Plan (IEP) Meeting is available.
+We evaluate patients with cognitive changes associated with medical conditions (epilepsy, brain tumor, childhood cancers, sickle cell disease, HIV/AIDS) or medical treatments (brain surgery, shunt replacement, radiation, chemotherapy, and certain medicines), brain injury, stroke, and neuromuscular disorders (spina bifida, multiple sclerosis).
+Results and recommendations of the neuropsychology evaluation are shared with parents, referring physician, and anyone else the parent designates with appropriate consent.

 What is a Pediatric Neuropsychologist?

 A pediatric neuropsychologist is a licensed mental health professional with broad knowledge of brain-behavior relationships and extensive training working with children diagnosed with complex neurological and medical disorders.
 Pediatric neuropsychologists have a doctoral degree in psychology with coursework in assessment, neuroanatomy, neurophysiology, child development, neuropathology, and psychopathology.
 Two years of postdoctoral training are required.
 Certified Psychological Assistants have a graduate degree in psychology and expertise in assessment.
 They work closely with the Neuropsychologist to evaluate the child.